x00tex/hackTheBox/Boxes/linux/Retired/tentacle/README.md

 ### dig

-Using `dig` command to retrive "Any information" from dns server.
+Using `dig` command to retrieve "Any information" from dns server.
 ```bash
 ❯ dig ANY @10.10.10.224 realcorp.htb